 DEVIATIONS FROM GUIDELINES

-On the morning of your presentation, a Speaker's Breakfast will be held for you to meet with your Session Chair and Co-Presenters.
-This meeting is mandatory.
-Please do your best to attend.
+On the morning of your presentation, a Speaker's Meet & Greet will be held for you to meet with your Session Chair and Co-Presenters.
+This meeting is very useful and strongly encouraged.
+Please do your best to attend it.

-It is absolutely critical that each accepted paper be presented at the conference in the best possible way.
+It is absolutely critical that each accepted paper be presented at the conference in the best possible way as scheduled.
 Poor presentations will not count.
-The conference reserves that right to consider such poorly presented papers as 'not presented' and treat the paper as a no-show.
+The conference reserves the right to consider such poorly presented papers as 'not presented' and treat the paper as a no-show.